topikachu/ev3dev/Getting-started-v2.md

 ## Step 3: Copy the Image on to the SD Card

+**IMPORTANT:** THIS WILL ERASE EVERYTHING ON YOUR SD CARD!
+BACKUP YOUR FILES IF YOU DO NOT WANT TO LOOSE THEM!

 There are a vast number of ways to do this, so pick the one from the list that sounds the easiest to you:

 * **Linux**